0 hidden charges. 0 forex

 • Tax Benefits: The Equity Linked Savings Scheme (ELSS) is a unique form of MF that gives you tax benefits under the Sec 80C of the Income Tax Act of India of up to ₹ 1.5 L per annum.
 It comes with a lock-in period of 3 years, which is lower than almost all other tax-saving instruments in the country.

 • Risks: Clearly, all financial products come with an element of risk.
-This needs to be properly absorbed and evaluated before investing in any instrument.
 In the case of mutual funds, there is a concept of the ‘risk-o-meter’, which lets investors know the degree of risk associated with the funds.
-Moreover, due to the vast variety of MFs (like equity, debt, commodity, etc.), you can browse and invest in the best one, that fits your risk profile.

 Shares & Stocks - An Evaluation